integr8ly/integreatly-operator/test-cases/tests/products/h28-validate-self-managed-apicast-rate-limiting.md

 ```
 sum(increase(authorized_calls[5m])) + sum(increase(limited_calls[5m]))
 ```

+    > Note that limited_calls returns an empty result until there is at least one rate limeted request

 Other approach might be to check backend-listeners logs.
 For each request there should be similar log entry to: